 *A good excuse

 Well first off, you will need to have money.
 Get a job, save some from allowance just make sure you don't go to the store all ready to buy diapers and then say, "Whoops, I forgot my money at home."
 After you have your money, if someone is home, such as a parent, you need an excuse.
 It can be anything - one that is commonly used is "I need to go to a friend's house to pick up some homework."
 OK, now that that is done you need to find a store.
 Use one that's close, but not close enough for you to encounter anyone you know.
-Nearly any supermarket or pharmacy will work.
+Nearly any supermarket or pharmacy will work and many of them will be located in plazas that also have stores that sell things like sporting goods or home improvement items like light fixtures and Delmar fans.
 Drive to the store and enter.
 This is no different than buying a pack of gum, so don't stress.
 Think of a song, puppies, dancing hippos, whatever it is that takes your mind off of the current situation but still you focus on your goal.
 Don't stall.
 Stalling will only make it worse and you will not want to go through with it or worse, you will start to draw attention to yourself and maybe even make people think your going to shoplift which is something you don't want.
+Under the bright lights of a store it is very easy to be noticed if you start to act suspicious.
 Go straight to the diaper isle or the incontinent isle, wherever you need to get your diapers from.
-Now, don't let the stress make you mess up, read, because it is very, very easy to get the wrong diapers because you are freaking out so much.
+Now, don't let the stress make you mess up.
+Read the package, because it is very, very easy to get the wrong diapers because you are freaking out so much.
 One thing you can do is look online at Walgreens.com for example before going to the Walgreens in person and check out the diapers online.
 That way you know exactly what you want when you go there in person.
 Once you have them in your hand, put them to the side of you and walk calmly.
 Nobody cares what you are buying.
 It is a big misconception that everyone is watching you.
 Just go straight to the line, make sure your money is directly in your pocket and somewhere you can find to make it easy to give, get and leave.
 When in line, don't stress, because it will only make things harder, just look straight, and take your mind off of the situation.
 Put the package on the table, let them ring it up, bag it and leave.
 It's no big deal, you can do this.
 99% of the time, no one will even say anything about it.
 If you wish, you can have a cover story ready ahead of time, which is something we talked about above.